XiaopengLi-CN/XiaopengLi.github.io/_pages/about.md

 Hi!
 I am a final-year (senior) undergrad majoring in Software Engineering at Qingdao University of Technology.
 I plan to pursue a master's degree at UNIST in the fall of 2024.

-My current research interests are combining **graph machine learning** theory and **large language model** techniques to create applications.
+My current research interests are combining **Graph Machine Learning** theory and **Large Language Model** techniques to create applications.
 (In the past three months, I have taken the course "Stanford CS224W" via YouTube, which has fascinated me.)

 What I’m obsessed with learning in 2023: NLP(CS224N), Trustworthy LLMs, Recommender Systems.